pinheiroGroup/Kinbiont.jl/docs/src/06_clustering/index.md

     If the curve is monotone with no clear bend, try `cluster_prescreen_constant=true` to handle non-growing wells separately.

+!!! note "WCSS and exponential prototype relabeling"
+    When `cluster_exp_prototype=true`, WCSS is computed from the k-means solution **before** exponential prototype reassignment.
+The value still reflects the k-means cost, not the cost of the final labels.

 ---

 ## Handling non-growing wells